SFrijters/arduino-nix-template/README.md

 ## arduino-cli

+Current version pinned via `nixpkgs`: 0.27.1.

 Use `make` for some predefined options to compile and upload the sketch.

 You may need to modify the options at the top of the [Makefile](blink/Makefile) to make the upload work.

 You may need to modify the options in [sketch.yaml](blink/sketch.yaml) to make it work on a different device (fqbn/platform).
 In its original state it's set up for the Wemos D1 Mini.
-See https://arduino.github.io/arduino-cli/0.25/sketch-project-file/ for details.
+See https://arduino.github.io/arduino-cli/0.27/sketch-project-file/ for details.

 Hints to compile / upload from command line without the`Makefile`: https://create.arduino.cc/projecthub/B45i/getting-started-with-arduino-cli-7652a5 .